Debug API requests in Postman

 The Postman Console displays network information and the request and response headers and body for each request, together with any Console output messages coming from your scripts.

 Filter by log message type under All Logs.
-Select Options to turn timestamps and network information on or off.
+Click Options to turn timestamps and network information on or off.

-The Console will log the last 5,000 messages and 24 hours by default.
+The Console logs the last 5,000 messages and 24 hours by default.
 Select Clear to empty the list.

 Using log statements at appropriate locations in your post-response scripts can help you debug your requests.
 Postman accepts the following log statements: